Meritocracy: Undesirable outcomes

-Another concern regards the principle of incompetence, or the "Peter Principle".
+Another concern regards the principle of incompetence, or the "Peter principle".
 As people rise in a meritocratic society through the social hierarchy through their demonstrated merit, they eventually reach, and become stuck, at a level too difficult for them to perform effectively; they are promoted to incompetence.
 This reduces the effectiveness of a meritocratic system, the supposed main practical benefit of which is the competence of those who run the society.

 In his book Meritocratic Education and Social Worthlessness (Palgrave, 2012), the philosopher Khen Lampert argued that educational meritocracy is nothing but a post-modern version of Social Darwinism.
 Its proponents argue that the theory justifies social inequality as being meritocratic.
 This social theory holds that Darwin's theory of evolution by natural selection is a model, not only for the development of biological traits in a population, but also as an application for human social institutions—the existing social institutions being implicitly declared as normative.
 Social Darwinism shares its roots with early progressivism, and was most popular from the late nineteenth century to the end of World War II.
 Darwin only ventured to propound his theories in a biological sense, and it is other thinkers and theorists who have applied Darwin's model normatively to unequal endowments of human ambitions.

-Harvard philosopher Michael Sandel in his latest book makes a case against meritocracy, calling it a "tyranny".
-Ongoing stalled social mobility and increasing inequality are laying bare the crass delusion of the American Dream, and the promise "you can make it if you want and try".
-The latter, according to Sandel, is the main culprit of the anger and frustration which brought some Western countries towards populism.